Hepheoluwah/Hepheoluwah/README.md

 ## About Me

-Frontend-focused Software Engineer with **5+ years** building performant, accessible React and Next.js applications for SaaS and consumer products.
+I'm Ifeoluwa Adeniran a Frontend-focused Software Engineer with **5+ years** building performant, accessible React and Next.js applications for SaaS and consumer products.

 Skilled in TypeScript, Tailwind CSS, component-driven architecture, and frontend performance optimization — with a track record of shipping production features and mentoring engineers.